crescentvenus/WALB/README.md

 ## Prerequisites.
 You need to install GPS-SDR-SIM,HackRF host tools, and WireringPi on RaspberryPi.<br>
 Rapsberry Pi3 is highly recomended for better performance of the real time signal generation.<br>
+It requires apache2 and php5 if you wish to use web based UI.<br>
 The installation instruction links are as follows.<br>
 RaspberryPi:
 https://www.raspberrypi.org/<br>